Inspirational Quotes surround us in today’s world of Facebook, Twitter, Pinterest and Instagram.

 Hospitals are full of noise.
 Machines beeping, Nurses hustling and bustling along corridors, or prodding you awake at 1am to take your blood pressure.

-Specialists visiting you just when you finally managed to make it to the bathroom, or were about to enjoy a meal.
+Specialists visiting just when I finally manage to make it to the bathroom, or am about to enjoy a meal.

-Texts, phone calls, TV’s streaming different shows from different rooms.
+Texts, phone calls, people chatting, TV’s streaming different shows from different rooms.
 Nurse buzzers going off left, right and centre.

 Blood tests being taken when least expected.
 Catering staff taking orders and delivering food.

-Being wheeled numerous times through the hospital on your bed, to Radiology for scans and x-rays, usually for confirmation of what we already know and no new treatment plan.
+Being wheeled numerous times through the hospital on my bed to Radiology for scans and x-rays, usually for confirmation of what we already know and no new treatment plan.

-Cleaners coming into your room to dust and vacuum, just when you thought you were finally about to get some rest.
+Cleaners coming into my room to dust and vacuum, just when I thought I was finally about to get some rest.

 Noise, noise, noise!